-Are DIY Wills legal?
+Are DIY Wills Legal?

 There is no definitive answer to this.
 If you have up to date legal knowledge and get everything right, your Will may stand up to legal scrutiny.
 But for someone who is not legally qualified, this is quite a chance to take.
 Writing a Will yourself is by no means easy and carries with it some inherent risk.
 One minor error can potentially invalidate the entire Will.

-Surely it’s better than dying intestate?
+Surely it’s Better than Dying Intestate?

-The intestacy rules were changed in October 2014 with the intention of modernising and simplifying the rules.
-If you die intestate, you have no say whatsoever as to what happens to your estate.
-The rules are very specific as to what must happen and, in the absence of there being a will, there is no automatic entitlement for unmarried partners, step-children or charity.
+The Rules of Intestacy (inheritance laws in England and Wales) were changed in 2014 with the intention of modernising and simplifying the rules.
+If you die intestate, you have no say whatsoever as to what happens to your Estate.
+The rules are very specific as to what must happen and, when there is no valid Will, there is no automatic entitlement for unmarried partners, step-children or charity.

-An invalid DIY Will may provoke legal challenges to your estate potentially resulting in significant legal fees that can run into tens of thousands of pounds if not more.
+An invalid DIY Will may provoke legal challenges to your Estate potentially resulting in significant legal fees that can run into tens of thousands of pounds if not more.
 Even after all that money has been spent there is no guarantee that your actual wishes are going to be followed.

 Losing a loved one is one of the most traumatic events that any of us are likely to experience.
 Grief can do strange things to people.
 And so can money.
-Even ignoring the consequential legal costs associated with writing a Will that is not valid, the division of an estate can become a source of conflict in even the closest of families.
+Even ignoring the consequential legal costs associated with writing a Will that is not valid, the division of an Estate can become a source of conflict in even the closest of families.
 This comes at a time when they need each other most, adding to the stress of bereavement.
 Using professional Wills specialists, in contrast, will ensure that your Will is valid and that your wishes are clear.

 When you bequeath something to someone in your Will, you would reasonably anticipate that they will benefit from it in a timely fashion.
 It may be a source of income upon which they are relying in your absence.
 A perfect example would be the death of the parent of a university student.
 That student may be relying upon you for income during your lifetime, in order to pursue their studies.

-Perhaps more worryingly, the value of your estate may reduce in the intervening period.
+Perhaps more worryingly, the value of your Estate may reduce in the intervening period.
 You may spend significantly more than you earn during your retirement and may end up paying for your own care when you are elderly.
-Those specific monetary gifts could end up consuming the entirety of your estate.
-Residual beneficiaries, very often the people to whom you intend to leave the majority of your estate, could end up with considerably less in these circumstances.
+Those specific monetary gifts could end up consuming the entirety of your Estate.
+Residual beneficiaries, very often the people to whom you intend to leave the majority of your Estate, could end up with considerably less in these circumstances.